German Shepherd Dogs

 your puppy is 'puppy

-food' and not ordinary dog food - the reason for
+food' and not ordinary dog food.

 this is that 'puppy food' has more protein, fat and carbohydrates,